ianj-lewis/django-memberpress-client/README.md

 Use these class objects rather than working directly with the memberpress json dicts returned by the api.
-These class objects include structural and type-checking validations, plus they strongly type all of the dict key values for you.
+These class objects include structural and type-checking validations, plus they handle dict value data type conversations for you.

 ### class hierarchy